dibakash/IITM-PDSA/week_2/lecture_1.md

   > <br> $\Rightarrow 2.78 \times 10^7 \div 24 \approx 1158333$ days
   > <br> $\approx 3200$ Years! ⌛🛸 🤣

-So, we'll need 3200 years to verify whether correct Aadhar details is mapped to the sim card or not!
+So, we'll need 3200 years to verify whether the correct Aadhar is mapped to the sim card or not!

 ### What can be done so that the problem is manageable?